Exercising is one way to improve mental and physical well-being during and after pregnancy.

 Pregnant people who do high impact exercises or play contact sports may be putting too much pressure on the uterus.
 This can cause complications such as bleeding and preterm labor.

 When the core temperature of a person in the first trimester exceeds 102°F (38.9°F) for longer than 10 minutes, they are overheating.
-Researchers have linked this with problems with fetal development.
+Researchers

 As always, a person should stop exercising when they: